MultiverseLearningProducts/swe/src/mod1/wk2/day2.md

 ## Learning Objectives
 * Understand the limitations of Basic Auth
-* Know why and how to use sessions on a server
+* Know why and how to use Sessions on a server
 * Understand the structure and purpose of JWT
 * Create a UML diagram to communicate the sequence of the OAuth flow
 * Understand OAuth and how it is used to secure website and APIs
 * Implement OAuth using Auth0
 * Understand the OpenID Connect protocol